dohmatob/dohmatob.github.io/index.md

 <p>
 Hi there.
 Welcome to my blog.
 I'm a PhD Student in Computer Science in Paris.
+I'm part of the <a href="https://team.inria.fr/parietal/">
-I'm kindly paid by INRIA (a french public research institute).
-I'm interested in mathematics, machine learnine, convex optimization, games theory, and have a growing interest in neuroscience.
+Parietal Team, INRIA / CEA</a>.
+The PhD thesis will be defended by the end of 2017.
+My interests include mathematics, machine learnine, convex optimization, games theory, and neuroscience.
 </p>
 <p>
 You can find my CV <a href="https://drive.google.com/file/d/0B-njZxsmwjYNRExmaFJxU3J6aEU/view?usp=sharing">here</a>.